St. Patrick's Day

 Is Home Burial Legal in Virginia?

-There are no state laws in Virginia prohibiting home burial, but local governments may have rules governing private burials.
+There are no state laws in Virginia prohibiting home burial, but local governments might have rules governing private burials.
 Before burying a body on private property or establishing a family cemetery, you should check with the county or town clerk for any zoning laws you must follow.
 You can most likely hold a home burial if you live in a rural area.

 What About Cremation?